 The IUHPFL requires students to complete a number of steps, starting with registering and passing the foreign language test.
 Students who pass the test will continue on with the application process by completing several documents and requesting appraisals and transcripts.

-Guardians are asked to confirm that the Program's travel dates from June through July fit with their family's plans.
-If guardians plan on spending time abroad in the country of their student's Program site, they are advised to plan their trip after the Program ends.
+Guardians are asked to confirm that the program travel dates from June through July fit with their family's plans.
+If guardians plan on spending time abroad in the country of their student's program site, they are advised to plan their trip after the program ends.